jackematics/AND-coding-challenges/2022/challenge-09-bullseye/README.md

 ## The Challenge

-A secret agent is attempting to gain access to a doorway using a PIN pad which is organised like this:
-┌───┬───┬───┐
-│ 1 │ 2 │ 3 │
-├───┼───┼───┤
-│ 4 │ 5 │ 6 │
-├───┼───┼───┤
-│ 7 │ 8 │ 9 │
-└───┼───┼───┘
-│ 0 │
-└───┘
-They observe somebody using the PIN pad on the doorway to gain access, but unfortunately couldn't get a good enough look at the exact keys which were pressed.
-The digits were approximately 97516, but each real digit could actually lie on a horizontally or vertically adjacent digit to the approximate ones.
-Your task is to use this information to determine a list of possible PIN codes.
-It's also useful to note that some keys on the PIN pad appear to be more worn/used than others.
-The following array represents how worn each key looks, from most worn to least: [5,1,2,8,7,4,0,3,6,9]
+The challenge this week is to generate a square dartboard of side length n.
+The numerical values on the board should increase with proximity to the centre of the board.
+For boards of an even number size, the centre will be made up of the four highest values.

 ### Rewards:

-:five: Points are awarded for determining all possible PIN codes for the example above \
+:four: Points are awarded for generating a dartboard of any given size (where n > 0). \
-:three: Further points are awarded for completing the challenge in a unique choice of language amongst other participants \
+:three: Further points are awarded for using only 1 loop. \
-:two: Further points are awarded for ordering your list of possible PIN numbers by order of likelihood\*, given the above 'wear' data \
+:three: Further points are awarded for generating circular\* dartboards. \

+### Example:

+Example:
+For a square dartboard of size 8, the expected output would look something like:
+11111111
+12222221
+12333321
+12344321
+12344321
+12333321
+12222221
+11111111